deidre1012/White-Paper/README.md

 # Hormones Allow Farmers to Meet Consumer Demands
-  this is a persuasive document and educational...get the audience to eat non organic foods because both types are healthy
+  this is a persuasive document and educational...get the audience to understand that organic raised food and conventional raised is all equally healthy...
+Audience is nutritionalist, people who are unware of the differences, and animal activists.

 ## Introduction